-- Student Expense Budget: The student expense budget represents an estimate of a student's total costs while attending college.
-This budget accounts for expenses such as student tuition and fees, books and supplies, room and board, transportation, and personal expenses, and reflects differing expenses associated with different campuses and different living arrangements. - Parent Contribution: The expected contribution from parents is calculated in accordance with the federal needs analysis methodology.
+• Student Expense Budget: The student expense budget represents an estimate of a student's total costs while attending college.
+This budget accounts for expenses such as student tuition and fees, books and supplies, room and board, transportation, and personal expenses, and it reflects differing expenses associated with different campuses and different living arrangements.

-• Federal and State Grant Aid:

-Federal and state grant aid is extremely important to UC students.
-Grant aid is what reduces the need for students to work and borrow to cover their educational costs, and together, federal and state grants account for over 60 percent of the grants received by UC undergraduates.
+- Parental Contribution: The expected contribution from parents is calculated in accordance with the federal needs analysis methodology. - Federal and State Grant Aid: Federal and State grant aid is extremely important to UC students.
+Grant aid is what reduces the need for students to work and borrow to cover their educational costs, and together, federal and State grants account for over 60 percent of the grants received by UC undergraduates. - Manageable Student Self-Help Contribution from Work and Borrowing: While University financial aid recipients are expected to contribute to their expenses, the goals of the EFM are to keep the hours worked and student debt levels within a manageable range and to keep the total student contribution consistent across income levels.